 Make sure you wash your hands thoroughly with soap and water and sanitize any surfaces in the kitchen after handling raw poultry or eggs.

-More information on poultry and egg handling.
+More information on salmonella and poultry.

 Basically this means producers are not required to withhold Salmonella-contaminated poultry product from being put into the human food chain.
 In case you didn’t know, Salmonella is the most frequently reported cause of foodborne illness.

-Click here to help us close that regulatory loophole.
+Find out more and help us close that regulatory loophole.

 Do you have a food safety or foodborne illness-related QUESTION you wonder about?
 Click the button to the left and Ask a Scientist!